MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/add-another-email-alias-for-a-user.md

 ::: moniker-end

-This article is for Office 365 global admins who have business subscriptions.
+This article is for Office 365 administrators who have business subscriptions.
 It's not for home users.

 A primary email address in Office 365 is usually the email address a user was assigned when their account was created.
 When the user sends email to someone else, their primary email address is what typically appears in the  *From*  field in email apps.
 They can also have more than one email address associated with their Office 365 for business account.
 These additional addresses are called aliases.